icon-project/governance/README.md

 ## removeAuditor

-* Removes an address from the auditor list.
+* Removes the address from the auditor list.
 * The address removed from the auditor list cannot call `acceptScore` and `rejectScore` afterward.
 * This function can be invoked only by either Governance SCORE owner or the auditor herself.